rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-operation-guide.md

 **Note:** The alternate email addresses are formatted as **SMTP:userA@example.com**.
 For all alternate email addresses beginning with **SMTP:**, the full email address must be listed.
-Domain Aliases cannot be placed in this attribute.
-Only the Primary Domain and Accepted Domains can be listed in this attribute, because domain aliases are automatically created from the primary domain.
+Domain Aliases cannot be placed in this attribute. because domain aliases are automatically created from the primary domain, only the Primary Domain and Accepted Domains can be listed in this attribute.